cisagov/icsnpp-genisys/README.md

 #### Overview

 This log captures and logs each Genisys message transmitted over TCP port 10001 to `genisys.log`.
+The port can be overriden by redefining the `genisys_ports_tcp` variable.

 #### Fields Captured